Sesame Seed Crusted Tuna Steak with Mango Salsa

 ingredients for sesame seed tuna

 • Mango Salsa.
-Top the cooked tuna steak with fresh mango salsa to add a little bit of sweetness, spice, and acid.
+Top the cooked tuna steak with fresh mango habanero salsa to add a little bit of sweetness, spice, and acid.
 In addition to mangos, our recipe includes red pepper, English cucumber, red onion, jalapeno (keep the seed if you like it with a kick), lime juice, apple cider vinegar, cilantro, and salt and pepper.

 How to Make Sesame Seed Crusted Tuna Steak

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-Pro-tip: To avoid dry, crumbly tuna cook it quickly on high heat.
+Pro-tip: To avoid dry, crumbly tuna, cook it quickly on high heat.

 process shot for step 1 - making the mango salsa topping

-2. Prepare the Tuna: Mix together sesame seeds, salt, and pepper and place on a plate.
+2. Prepare the Tuna: Mix together the sesame seeds, salt, and pepper and place on a plate.
 Pat the tuna steak dry and drizzle with avocado oil.
 Press the edges of the tuna into the sesame seed mixture and use your hands to pack the seeds evenly.
-Set the tuna aside on a clean tray while the cast-iron pan heats up.
+Set the tuna on a clean tray while the cast-iron pan heats up.

 process shot for step 2 - coating the salmon with sesame seeds

-3. Cook the Tuna: Heat a 10-inch cast-iron skillet over medium-high heat until it is very hot then add 2 tablespoons of avocado oil to the skillet and coat the pan.
+3. Cook the Tuna: Heat a 10-inch cast-iron skillet over medium-high heat until it is very hot, then add two tablespoons of avocado oil to the skillet and coat the pan.
 Once the oil is hot, carefully lay the tuna in the skillet, pressing it down with a spatula.
 Sear for approximately 60 seconds or until it is golden brown.
 Carefully flip the tuna steak and seared the second side for 60-90 seconds or until golden.
 Don’t forget to sear the edges of the tuna.
 Hold the steak upright with tongs and sear all four edges.

 process shot for step 3 - cooking tuna in cast-iron pan